tangjm/air-quality-project/Imputing null values.md

 ```

 We can also consider optimising the current code which runs $n \times m$ comparisons for each row, where $n$ is the number of columns and $m$ is the number of memorised rows.
 That's around 500 comparisons for each row with our current setup in the worst case scenario.

+Figure out a way to perform data interpolation using values in previous and subsequent rows in Talend.

+Make use of parallel processing where possible for increased performance.